Trump visits Jerusalem to seek paths to Israeli-Palestinian peace - Nigeria Today

 Trump visits Jerusalem to seek paths to Israeli-Palestinian peace

-Trump’s visit is part of his first trip abroad as president and follows an initial stop in Saudi Arabia, where he urged Islamic leaders to take a stand against violence committed in the name of religion.
+Trump’s visit is part of his first trip abroad as president and follows an initial stop in Saudi Arabia, where he urged Islamic leaders to confront extremism.

 It also comes as he contends with a raft of problems back home, including a special counsel investigating whether his associates colluded with Russia.

-His first stop will be the Church of the Holy Sepulchre, built at the site where Christians believe Jesus was crucified, buried and resurrected.
+The first will be the Church of the Holy Sepulchre, built at the site where Christians believe Jesus was crucified, buried and resurrected.

 Afterwards, he is expected to become the first sitting US president to visit the Western Wall, the holiest site where Jews can pray and located in east Jerusalem.